Tiny Tower: VIPs

+Release

+On February 7, 2012, NimbleBit announced that Tiny Tower had reached 10 million total downloads.
+Tiny Tower was released on Google Play on May 25, 2016.

 Spin-offs

-Tiny Tower Vegas is a game by NimbleBit that is a spin-off from the original Tiny Tower.
-In Vegas, a newly built floor has a chance to contain a special character.
-This character usually looks or acts like what would be expected relative to the given floor they came with.
-There is also the addition of various Casinos, instead of just the one in the original, simply named "Casino".
-Lastly, in addition to Coins and Tower Bux, there are also Poker Chips.
-These are used as payment to play the Casino's various games.
-Residential floors are hotel rooms where guests stay temporarily; potential workers spawn as 'applicants'.

-Tiny Death Star is a game by NimbleBit that is a spin-off from the original Tiny Tower, themed for the Star Wars franchise.
-It was released in 2013 and then taken down around two years later.

-LEGO Tower is a spinoff in collaboration with LEGO and Nimblebit.
-It was released in the summer of 2019.
+NimbleBit has released spin-offs of Tiny Tower that mirror the original gameplay with themed characters and graphics, including Tiny Death Star (2013), Tiny Tower Vegas (2014), and Lego Tower (2019).
+Themed after the Star Wars franchise, Tiny Death Star tasks the player to expand a Death Star to collect money.
+In Tiny Tower Vegas, a Las Vegas-themed version, the player earns an additional in-game currency called Poker Chips that can be spent in casinos.
+In Lego Tower, a collaboration between NimbleBit and The Lego Group, bitizens are minifigures, and buildings are references to Lego sets from various franchises.

 Reception

-The game received a generally positive reception, with a score of 82/100 on review aggregator Metacritic.
-In the App Store, and the Google Play Store, Tiny Tower currently has a rating of 4.5/5 stars from user reviews.
+On Metacritic, Tiny Tower received a "generally positive" score of 82/100.

 Several reviewers commented on the addictive nature of the game; Edge stated that "returning after half a day feels like a jackpot", while Eurogamer described it as "curiously addictive".
 AppGamer went as far as to say that it "will take over your waking life".

 Microtransactions are present in the game; small payments allowing users to purchase in-game currency which can speed the player's progress.
 They brought mixed response from reviewers, with Eurogamer saying "as it is, it reminds me of all the reasons I despise micro transactions".
 Other reviewers had less negative comments on these payments.
-Edge wrote that "Tiny Tower isn't defined by microtransactions: there's nothing that can't be done, given enough time", noting however that "forking out for a single 100 Bux bundle makes the first stretch so much more pleasant... it’s hard to resist."
+Edge wrote that "Tiny Tower isn't defined by microtransactions: there's nothing that can't be done, given enough time", noting however that "forking out for a single 100 Bux bundle makes the first stretch so much more pleasant... it's hard to resist."

-Since its release, the game has achieved more than eight million downloads from the App Store, more than one million on the Google Play Store, and on February 7, 2012, NimbleBit announced that the game had reached 10 million total downloads.

 Apple announced the game as their iPhone Game of the Year in 2011.